 2. Self Reflection.
 Writing circles give you the sacred space, and loving container, to see what your deeper self is trying to uncover.
 Often your writing will reflect things below your conscious level of awareness.
 Similar themes will surface in your circle giving you the opportunity to see your own challenges mirrored by another.
 Here you get to sift through the ones that work and relinquish the ones that don't.

 3. Self Discovery.
 Writing circles will give rise to surprises.
 You will discover talents you've yet to claim.
 I discovered I could write poetry (and I hated poetry in high school).
 A sacred circle of women is an energy conduit to your true self.
 As you trust more and more, with every writing session, who you are comes to the forefront.

 4. Self Actualization.
 Writing circles give you a safe space to try out new ideas and ways of being.
 A sacred circle of women activates your feminine power: feeling, intuitive, heart-centered movement.
 You do not need to disguise your creative, collaborative, and caring nature.
 It is your superpower, your gift, your strength.

 Are you ready to awaken your true self?
 I invite you into the sacred circle.
 Will you join us?
-Register for my Writing Circles Community.
-You'll get weekly writing prompts, access to a luscious writing community and an opportunity to launch a new YOU.
+Register for my Wild Creatrix Unleashed.
+You'll get to participate in weekly writing circles, access to a luscious writing community and an opportunity to launch a new YOU.